 Word cloud: give every participant a voice

 Word cloud is a new question type available with a Kahoot!
-360 Plus subscription.
+360 Presenter subscription.
 Give every participant a voice and see their input visualized as a word cloud which is easy for everyone to understand.
 Participants can enter short answers up to 20 characters, and the most popular ones will be displayed in larger font.
 With this poll format, you’ll make your audience feel more involved than ever – they’re contributing to the word cloud through live interaction.
 Here’s more on how it works!

 Here are some scenarios where this question type can be particularly helpful:

 - Grab attention with a simple ice breaker question.
 For example, ask participants what they expect from today’s session;

 - Get to know your audience by asking them to share some info about themselves – for example, their professional background.